 The two of them placed an arm around each other’s shoulder as they said this.

-“By the way, this tea... what is it?" he asked the doctor.
+“By the way, this tea... what is it?”
+He asked the doctor.

 “For you, Davis, that’s your name, right?”

 “What you have is Rosemary.
-Its flavor is powerful, so I can understand how you feel.
+Its flavor is powerful, so I can more or less understand how you feel.
 Normally it’s meant to be used for headaches, but with what you just went through, this is the best I have to offer.
 Go put some ice on your head later when you get home.”

 “Sure,” Davis agreed.
 “What kind of tea are you drinking?”

 She continued to drink her tea at a luxurious rate, while the two boys in front of her grimaced and took short breaks after every sip.

-“Now for Lucas..." she continued.
-"He's drinking peppermint.
-Since he's been busy fighting since yesterday, I figured he would be nauseous in addition to needing treatment for his injuries.
+“Now for Lucas,” Rhea continued.
+“I brewed him some peppermint.
+He’s been busy fighting since yesterday, so I figured he would be nauseous in addition to needing treatment for his injuries.
 Thanks for your hard work today, by the way.”

 “You two seem pretty close,” Davis noticed.

 It was not that hard for him to see.
-From how they interacted so informally with each other, to the way Rea would just let Lucas whisper in her ear.
+From how they interacted so informally with each other, to the way Rhea would just let Lucas whisper in her ear.
 This was not something that simple acquaintances would do.

 More wild fantasies on how Lucas saw the doctor rampaged within Davis’ brain.
 “S-so does that mean you like to pretend that she’s your...YOUR--”

-"It's because I’m adopted,” Lucas interrupted, not wanting to know the next word.
-It was best that he shut down his friend’s assumption.
+“I’m adopted,” Lucas interrupted, not wanting to know the next word.
+It was best to shut down his friend’s assumption.
 Who knows what Davis wanted to say?

 And that’s that.